carpentries/carpentrycon/AtoZ_of_CarpentryCon.md

 ##### Watercoolers

-#### X
+#### X: X-out Inequality

-##### *Xenophobia, racism, sexism and any forms of discrimination will not be tolerated!*
+The globally diverse community of The Carpentries provides an equal opportunities to everyone irrespective of their background (both technical and non-technical).
+We will maintain the same ethics at CarpentryCon and would like all our participants to follow [Code of Conduct](https://docs.carpentries.org/topic_folders/policies/code-of-conduct.html).

-The Carpentries community respects diversity and inclusion, as expressed in our [Code of Conduct](https://docs.carpentries.org/topic_folders/policies/code-of-conduct.html).
-Any form of discrimination including nationality, ethnicity, sexuality, religious and cultural belief will not be tolerated. (also see *Allies, Code of Conduct, Diversity, Inclusion*)
+***Discrimination in any form including behavious or remarks against any nationality, ethnicity, sexuality, religious and cultural belief will not be tolerated!*** (also see *Allies, Code of Conduct, Diversity, Inclusion*)

 #### Y: You!